jaccomoc/jactl/docs/pages/command-line-scripts.md

 7
 ```

-If the script itself already invokes `print` or `println` then it assumed that the script wants to control its output
+If the script itself already invokes `print` or `println` then it assumes that the script wants to control its output
-and the default printing of the final expression is supressed:
+and the default printing of the final expression is suppressed:
 ```shell
 $ jacsal -e 'println "Result is ${3 + 4}"'
 Result is 7